 Before MacStadium, AppDynamics had been running Mac minis on-premise in San Francisco.
 Issues ran the gambit, including network instability, builds that would alter the machine state, and disk space filling up.
 The developers were unhappy.
 Additionally, all of the Mac minis used for app development were bare metal and managed by different teams.
 Every time an issue arose, a different department handled it - and it was difficult to figure out who was responsible for what.
 It was time for a change.

-A new team was formed with the goal of centralizing the management of IT functions.
-And by simplifying to one IT support structure for the whole company, any issues that arose would be handled by this new team.
-One of the leaders of this team, Craig Hall was tasked with managing the build and release system, which meant centralizing where the build and release system would live.
+A new team was formed with the goal of centralizing the management of build and release engineering functions.
+One of the leaders of this team, Craig Hall, was tasked with managing the system, which meant standardizing and updating the underlying infrastructure.

-Things were moving in the right direction, and the team at AppDynamics selected TeamCity for their CI/CD pipeline.
-But there was still once piece missing - a new virtualization platform that could be easily implemented across the entire organization.
-With this new team, and team members across the globe, a more streamlined way of working with lots of team members in different locations was starting to form, and with that, a vision for virtualization began to appear.
+Things were moving in the right direction, but the build and release team was still managing bare metal, which was a headache.
+One piece was still missing - a virtualization platform that could be easily implemented across the entire organization.
+With this new team, and team members across the globe, a more streamlined way of working together was formed, and with that, a vision for virtualization began to appear.

 AppDynamics had been experimenting with hosting iOS development in a MacStadium private cloud since 2018, running VMware on their bare metal minis.
 After a conversation at KubeCon in 2019, AppDynamics made the decision to switch to Orka in early 2020.
 For the new, unified team at AppDynamics, moving from VMware to Orka had distinct benefits.
 Orka is the first and only solution for virtualizing and orchestrating macOS in a cloud environment and uses Kubernetes, which AppDynamics had been already using for two years.
 Familiarity with Kubernetes along with the simplicity and scalability of Orka made switching from VMware to Orka a no-brainer.